michelson/BigBroda/README.md

 By default if you set the development/production/test BD configuration as a bigquery connection all models are Bigquery, migrations and rake:db operations too.

-If you don't want to make the all your models BigQuery you can set up and activeRecord model this way:
+If you don't want to make all your models BigQuery you can set up specific BQ activeRecord models this way:

 ```ruby
 class UserLog < ActiveRecord::Base